 - Educational Elements

 Rehab will help you to answer a lot of questions when it comes to addiction.
 Questions like: 'what is addiction?', 'how come it happened to me?' and 'what can I do about it?'
-In treatment you will learn a lot; about addiction and a great deal about yourself.
+In rehab you will learn a lot; about addiction and a great deal about yourself.
 Educational elements come in many forms.
 It can be talk sessions, workshops, lectures and through recovery based classes.
-In fact, recovery-oriented treatments will teach you all about things like the 12-step program and strategies for sober living.
+Recovery-oriented treatments will teach you all about things like the 12-step program and strategies for sober living.

 - Group Elements